RainingComputers/picograph.js/README.md

 + **vlinesFreq**: Vertical lines and timestamps will be drawn every `vlinesFreq*intervalSize`.
 Increase this if the vertical lines are too crowded.
 + **autoScaleMode**: When 0, minVal and maxVal become absolutes.
 When 1, autoscale to fit peaks only.
-When 2, graph scaling constanly adjusts to fit visible data.
+When 2, graph scaling constantly adjusts to fit visible data.

 **Returns** : `Graph` object.